Addison, Vermont: Education

-The town of Addison is part of the Addison North West Supervisory Union.
+The town of Addison is part of the Addison North West School District.
 The town had its own elementary school, known as Addison Central School, serving students from kindergarten to sixth grade at the town center.
 It was closed in July 2020 with elementary students now attending Vergennes Union Elementary School.
 Students from seventh to twelfth grade are taught at Vergennes Union High School in Vergennes.